 - Pregnancy testing, and pregnancy options counseling and referral

-- Transgender services including cross-sex hormones
+- Transgender services including gender-affirming hormone therapy

 - Assistance to victims of sexual assault